Optimism Stabilizes Thompson Sampling for Adaptive Inference: Introduction

-\paragraph{Thompson sampling and stability.} Thompson sampling dates back to \citet{thompson1933likelihood} and has been extensively studied from a regret-minimization perspective \citep{agrawal2012analysis,kaufmann2012bayesian,russo2014learning,russo2016information,agrawal2017near,daniel2018tutorial,dimakopoulou2021online}.
-From an adaptive inference viewpoint, however, TS can exhibit pathological behavior that undermines classical central limit theorem based inference \citep{kalvit2021closer}.
-Our work is most closely related to \citet{halder2025stable}, which characterizes instability of vanilla Gaussian TS and proposes a stabilized variant via posterior-variance inflation, establishing stability in the two-armed Gaussian bandit.
-We extend their stability analysis to any fixed $K$ and, in particular, treat the multiple-optimal-arms regime by proving asymptotically uniform allocation among optimal arms.
-We additionally analyze an optimistic mean-bonus variant that restores stability without inflating the posterior variance, thereby isolating optimism as a key mechanism for stabilizing posterior sampling algorithms.
-Finally, we note a concurrent and independent work by \citet{han2026thompson}, which provides a sharp characterization of the arm-pull dynamics and adaptive inference for standard TS in multi-armed bandits.
+\paragraph{Thompson sampling and stability.} Thompson sampling dates back to~\citet{thompson1933likelihood} and has been extensively studied from a regret-minimization perspective~\citep{agrawal2012analysis,kaufmann2012bayesian,russo2014learning,russo2016information,agrawal2017near,daniel2018tutorial,dimakopoulou2021online,jin2021mots,jin2022finite,jin2023thompson}.
+From an adaptive inference viewpoint, however, TS can exhibit pathological behavior that undermines classical central limit theorem based inference~\citep{kalvit2021closer}.
+Our work is most closely related to~\citet{halder2025stable}, which characterizes instability of vanilla Gaussian TS and proposes a stabilized variant via variance inflation, establishing stability in the two-armed Gaussian bandit.
+For context, the current version of their paper extends the analysis to \(K\)-armed Gaussian bandits with at most two optimal arms.
+The variance-inflation part of our work overlaps with this setting, but also covers any fixed number of optimal arms, including the regime \(|\mathcal S^\star|\ge3\), where balancing the optimal arms requires new techniques.
+Our variance-inflation theorem also applies under a much weaker growth condition and a more general sub-Gaussian reward model; see Theorem~\ref{thm:main} and the discussion following it for the precise comparison.
+We additionally analyze an optimistic mean-bonus variant that restores stability without inflating the Gaussian index variance, thereby isolating optimism as a key mechanism for stabilizing Thompson sampling algorithms.
+Finally, we note a concurrent and independent work by~\citet{han2026thompson}, which provides a sharp characterization of the arm-pull dynamics and adaptive inference for standard TS in multi-armed bandits.
 In particular, their results suggest that standard TS is not stable when the optimal arm is not unique.
 Our results are complementary: rather than analyzing the limiting behavior of vanilla TS, we focus on optimistic TS variants that enforce stability and thereby recover classical Wald-type asymptotic normality for studentized sample means.